Lovinity/wwsu/README.md

 #### Response 200 OK
 ### /state/change-radio-dj
 Tell the system to switch to a different RadioDJ instance in the array of configured RadioDJ instances.  **Requires authorization**
- - **WARNING:** As of version 5.0.0, this endpoint will require directors/auth authorization instead of hosts/get authorization.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/director authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Response 200 OK
 ### /state/live
 Request to go live. **Requires authorization**
  - Requests do not get a response until the entire process of preparing for live is completed on the backend.
 This could take several seconds.
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
+ - **WARNING:** As of version 5.0.0, the "djcontrols" parameter will be removed; instead, the host from the provided auth/host token will be used.
 #### Request
 | key | criteria |
 |--|--|